-This one-stop water quality assessments application was created to provide a more complete picture on activities and information available about water quality, watershed health, and the activities that have been on-going in the Office of Water Quality’s Total Maximum Daily Load (TMDL), Integrated Report, and Nonpoint Source Programs.
-For an overview on how to use this online e303d tool to find pertinent information in your area, follow the instructions below or return to the application.
+This one-stop water quality assessments application was created to provide a more complete picture on activities and information available about water quality, watershed health, and the activities that have been on-going in the Office of Water Quality’s Total Maximum Daily Load (TMDL), Integrated Report, and Nonpoint Source (NPS) Programs.
+For an overview on how to use this online e303d tool to find pertinent information in your area, follow the instructions below.
+Otherwise, proceed to the application.

-When entering information in the Search box, the address requires street address, city, and zip code.
+When entering information in the Search box, the address requires street address, city, or zip code.
 The county is searched using the Name and State, i.e., Marion County, Indiana.
-Also, watersheds can be searched by name or hydrologic unit code (HUC) chosen from a pick list and/or keyboard input.
+Watersheds can also be searched by name or hydrologic unit code (HUC) chosen from a pick list and/or keyboard input.
 The Indiana Composite Geocoding Service is the Address reference.
-The World option can zoom out to any state/country in the event a reference map is needed.
-Once you select one and enter your search criteria, the map will automatically zoom to the selection and highlight a watershed, city, or county area selection.
+Once you make a selection and enter your search criteria, the map will automatically zoom in and highlight the area around the watershed, city, or address selection.

 - Return to the Online e303d Tool